 Our success depends to a significant extent on the development, qualification, implementation and acceptance of new product designs and improvements that provide value to our customers.
 Our ability to develop and qualify new products and related technologies to meet evolving industry requirements, at prices acceptable to our customers and on a timely basis are significant factors in determining our competitiveness in our target markets.
-For example, computer systems with our first AMD Fusion product, codenamed "Llano," are expected to be available in the market in 2011.
-The "Llano" platform known as "Sabine" will embody a new processor architecture which integrates the CPU and GPU on a single die.
-If we fail to or are delayed in developing or qualifying new products or technologies, such as "Llano," we may lose competitive positioning, which could cause us to lose market share and require us to discount the selling prices of our products.
+For example, computer systems with our AMD Fusion products, codenamed "Ontario", "Zacate" and "Llano," are expected to be available in systems in the market in 2011.
+Platforms embodying these new Fusion accelerated processing units will embody a new processor architecture which integrates the CPU and GPU on a single die.
+If we fail to or are delayed in developing or qualifying these or other new products or technologies, we may lose competitive positioning, which could cause us to lose market share and require us to discount the selling prices of our products.